Timing can really effect your enjoyment of a book

 I also found the Pop-culture reference to be over-baring.
 The dog was called Bieber.
 Why would you do that, to a poor innocent creatures.
 Also the play thing is a bit weird and is isn't a play that's after the Christmas break bit odd or are American school like that, Winter break is always seen as the half cutting point of the year over here.
 Also why are the Soccer team randomly doing trials in the middle of the year?
 There seem to be a lot of stuff throw in without thought when it comes to the supporting characters.

 Random drama pops up a lot.
 Especially, within Simon's girl friends (didn't go down the more interesting route).
 I've seen people praise the supporting characters but I found the things that went on them to have been unsatisfying endings.
+They just don't feel like real people or that Simon cares about his friends.

 Also the bullying aspect was kinda dumb to have repeatedly, as Simon had no emotional reaction to it, out with the events.
 I think it was more for the development of other characters, and I personally find fault with books/media that uses someone else struggles to teach another character a lesson.
 Especially, when comes to minorities, even if it's not the main character.
 This definitely not the worst case, but the thing is that the character who develops is just an arse and did something terrible thats terrible no matter who does it.